ANTI-SLAVERY AND HUMAN TRAFFICKING POLICY

 The Company encourages members of the public or people not employed by us to write, in confidence, to:

 The Directors.
-The Business Incentives Group, 160 Wishart Street, Glasgow, G33 2QG to raise any concern, issue, or suspicion of modern slavery in any part of our business, or related supply chain.
+Promotional Warehouse, 160 Wishart Street, Glasgow, G33 2QG to raise any concern, issue, or suspicion of modern slavery in any part of our business, or related supply chain.

 We aim to encourage openness and will support anyone who raises genuine concerns in good faith under this policy, even if they turn out to be mistaken.
 We are committed to ensuring no one suffers any detrimental treatment as a result of reporting in good faith their suspicion, that modern slavery of whatever form is, or may be taking place in any part of our own business, or in any of our supply chains.
 Detrimental treatment includes dismissal, disciplinary action, threats or other unfavourable treatment connected with raising a concern.
 The Company will accept and take seriously concerns communicated anonymously.
 However, retention of anonymity does render investigations and validation more difficult and can make the process less effective.
 Individuals are therefore encouraged to put their names to allegations.
 Any claims or allegations made which are found to be malicious or vexatious will result in disciplinary action being taken against the individual.